storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 We should evaluate our work so far.
 The creation of the story outline is an excellent time to review and revise.
 For one thing, changes at this point in the story's development, while it's still just an outline, are relatively cheap and easy; you're not sacrificing prose and dialog that took time and effort to produce.
 There's also another advantage: at this point you're looking only at the structure of the story.
 Every story has these components of problems, characters, setting and plot; but once you begin to write, the bones will be fleshed out in narrative and dialog and dressed with your writing style.
 The naked structure will be, in a sense, hidden by the prose.
 This makes spotting and correcting structural problems more difficult.

-StoryBuilder offers a tool, Key Questions, to assist in refining and testing your story elements.
+StoryCAD offers a tool, Key Questions, to assist in refining and testing your story elements.
 There are questions for Story, Problem, Character, Setting, and Plot.
 From the Tools menu, select Key Questions and then Story Questions.
 A form displaying a series of questions for the overall story will appear.
 We can test the story concept against these questions.
 If one is worth further study, notes can be recorded in the Answer section.
 For example, scrolling through the questions, we find:

 5